ietf-wg-asdf/SDF/sdf.md

   with the other semantics.)

 Action:
-: An affordance that can potentially be used to perform a named operation on an Object.
+: An affordance that can potentially be used to perform a named operation on an sdfObject.

 Event:
-: An affordance that can potentially be used to obtain information about what happened to an Object.
+: An affordance that can potentially be used to obtain information about what happened to an sdfObject.

 Object, sdfObject:
-: A grouping containing only Affordance declarations (Property, Action, and Event declarations); the main "atom" of reusable semantics for model construction. sdfObjects are similar to sdfThings but do not allow nesting, i.e., they cannot contain other Groupings (Objects or sdfThings).
-(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object, short for sdfObject, is specifically reserved for the above grouping, even if the type name `"object"` is imported from a data definition language with the other semantics.)
+: A grouping containing only Affordance declarations (Property, Action, and Event declarations); the main "atom" of reusable semantics for model construction. sdfObjects are similar to sdfThings but do not allow nesting, i.e., they cannot contain other Groupings (sdfObjects or sdfThings).
+(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; in the context of SDF, the term Object as the colloquial shorthand for sdfObject, is specifically reserved for the above grouping, even if the type name `"object"` is imported from a data definition language with the other semantics.)